dkeathley/6.2410-lab/markdown/T3E1-LAB--entanglement-interference-quantum-enhanced-sensing.md

 Now we will use the interferometer to demonstrate the concept of [interaction-free measurement](https://en.wikipedia.org/wiki/Interaction-free_measurement).
 For the case of single photons, it is possible to detect the presence of an object in one of the interferometer arms without actually interacting with it.
 If the interferometer is aligned on a null, an object placed into one of the arms will casue the signal at the output to increase.
 These photons sensed the presence of the object, without being absorbed!

  1. Stop the wedge and move it to a region of large interference.
- 2. Use the spinning control knob to jog the wedge to a position such that the interferometer is on a null.
+ 2. Use the spinning control knob to jog the wedge to a position such that the interferometer is on a null in one of the ports.
  3. Now take an opaque object and slide it in and out of one path of the interferometer.

-If done properly, you should see the signal increase each time the object is placed within the beam as shown in {numref}`fig-t3e1-lab-michelson-IFM`.
+If the conditions are quiet enough, you should see the signal increase each time the object is placed within the beam as shown in {numref}`fig-t3e1-lab-michelson-IFM`.
+If the interferometer is drifting, you could take a video of the trace observing both detector ports.
+This would increase your changes that you observe this effect.

 **AI** Record the relative count rates for each case (object, no object) and compare to your pre-lab calculations.
 Is the effect as pronounced as what you estimated?
 Discuss practical issues related to this method in practice.